dbasch/brainwallet/README.md

 ## How it works

-The program generates a random phrase of seven words from a pool of 4270 common English words (see words.txt).
+The program generates a random phrase of seven words from a pool of 4270 common English words (see words.js).
 The number of possible phrases is on the order of 1E25, or about 84 bits of entropy.

-The phrase is transformed into a 256-bit bitcoin private key using Scrypt with the following parameters:
+The phrase is transformed into a 256-bit Bitcoin private key using Scrypt with the following parameters:

 * no salt
 * N = 16384